micmejia/bible-dump/NKJV/Acts/Acts 21.md

 So when he would not be persuaded, we ceased, saying, "The will of the Lord be done." ## Paul Urged to Make Peace

 ###### 15
-And after those days we [^c]packed and went up to Jerusalem.
+And after those days we packed and went up to Jerusalem.

 ###### 16
 Also some of the disciples from Caesarea went with us and brought with them a certain Mnason of Cyprus, an early disciple, with whom we were to lodge.